-'We are go for launch': NASA due to resume human spaceflight with SpaceX takeoff
+Ominous weather looms as NASA set to resume human spaceflight with SpaceX takeoff

 CAPE CANAVERAL, Fla.
-(Reuters) - SpaceX, billionaire entrepreneur Elon Musk’s private rocket company, made final preparations to launch two Americans into orbit on Wednesday from Florida on a mission that would mark the first spaceflight of NASA astronauts from U.S. soil in nine years.
+(Reuters) - Two NASA astronauts arrived at a Florida launch pad flashing thumbs-up signs as they prepared to be carried into orbit on Wednesday by billionaire entrepreneur Elon Musk’s private rocket company SpaceX in the first spaceflight of U.S. space agency astronauts from American soil in nine years.

+There was off-and-on rain and the National Weather Service issued a tornado warning for the area around Kennedy Space Center.
+A SpaceX official cited a 60% chance that thick clouds over eastern Florida could force a launch postponement.
+The next launch window would be on Saturday afternoon.

 A SpaceX Falcon 9 rocket was due to lift off from the Kennedy Space Center at 4:33 p.m.
 EDT (2033 GMT), launching astronauts Doug Hurley and Bob Behnken on a 19-hour ride aboard the company’s newly designed Crew Dragon capsule to the International Space Station.

 “We are go for launch!”
-NASA Administrator Jim Bridenstine wrote on Twitter, although looming storm clouds off Florida’s coast potentially could force a postponement of the mission until Saturday.
+NASA Administrator Jim Bridenstine wrote on Twitter earlier in the day.

 SpaceX and NASA “will continue monitoring liftoff and downrange weather as we step into the countdown,” Bridenstine added.

-The two astronauts continued their preparations for the planned launch.
+The two astronauts made a series of preparations for the planned launch.
 Hurley even posted a picture of his breakfast of steak and eggs before suiting up in SpaceX’s white flight suits at the Kennedy Space Center’s operations and checkout building.

 Musk and Bridenstine, wearing protective face masks due to the coronavirus pandemic, were present at the building to join the two astronauts, who did not wear face masks.
 The astronauts then emerged from the building, waved to family members and onlookers including Vice President Mike Pence and hopped into a Tesla vehicle to drive to the launch pad.